Submission Preparation Checklist

 Articles having no relevance to alternatives to animal experimentation or articles of low scientific value are rejected upon an internal review.
 Two external experts’ reviews are obtained for academic articles that pass internal review.
 In case of disagreement, a third review is commissioned.
 The evaluation takes into account the scientific merit of a manuscript and its contribution to animal welfare and the 3R principle.
 Reviewers recommend whether the manuscript should be accepted, revised or declined.
 The editor in chief decides whether to request revisions, require resubmission of a revised version, accept or reject a manuscript.
 The blinded content of the external reviews is sent to the authors independent of whether the manuscript is accepted for publication.
 Revised versions must be uploaded together with a detailed point-to-point reply whereupon the editor may request reviewers to reassess the manuscript before making a final decision.

-Accepted manuscripts will be published in the online first section upon receipt of final files and clarification of all open issues.
+Accepted manuscripts will be published in the Latest Articles section upon receipt of final files and clarification of all open issues.

 STYLE REQUIREMENTS FOR PUBLICATION